 Children First Nursery chefs have the responsibility to work both in the kitchen and in the rooms with the children and will be subjected to the same employment checks and probationary reviews as practitioners.

-requirements are

-met, keep up kitchen record keeping and keep the kitchen clean on a daily basis as well as covering in ratio in the morning and at lunch time or at other times if needed.
+The nursery chef is responsible to cook high quality meals from the menu, ensure dietary requirements are met, keep up kitchen record keeping and keep the kitchen clean on a daily basis as well as covering in ratio in the morning and at lunch time or at other times if needed.
 Chefs check children enjoy the food at meals time and talking to them about the meal as well as taking part in cooking activities with the children.